 You have many options when it comes to your professional development.
 Whether you have decided to take a college course for credit, attend one of the many workshops/trainings available in the community or complete an internet class or independent study course, it is important to know the facts.

 Building your professional portfolio is an investment of time and money.
 You need to be assured that what you've invested into your professional growth and development will be recognized by Child Care Licensing and your employer, and that it will lead you in the direction of accomplishing your personal goals.

 The most important rule of thumb to follow as you make decisions about your professional development is that, with the exception of college courses, all training must be approved by The Nevada Registry!
 Browse through the list of frequently asked questions below regarding training and professional development and click on the question of interest to find the answer.

 - Can my training be counted as college credit?

-- Can my ECE college courses be used to meet my annual training requirements?
+- Can my ECE college courses be applied toward the annual training requirements of Licensing?

 - How do I get the college course I'm taking approved?